physiopy/phys2bids/docs/heuristic.rst

 .. literalinclude:: ../phys2bids/heuristics/heur_tutorial.py
    :linenos:
-   :lines: 64-
+   :lines: 68-
-   :lineno-start: 64
+   :lineno-start: 68
    :dedent: 4

-This part contains a simple warning call that will be reported to the logger if the heuristic file doesn't contain actual references to your input files.
+This part is very simple: it returns the dictionary populated by the correct statement to the main program.
 It's important **not to modify this part of the file**.
 Instead, you can copy and paste it into your own heuristic file.

 Using the heuristic file